alexkisielewicz/travel-shutter/README.md

 Using contexts, hooks, and properties passing between components enables them to collaborate and share information, ensuring that when changes occur, they update accordingly.
 The application uses a modular system of CSS stylesheets, with one main stylesheet for the entire application, while each component has its own separate stylesheet.

 In my application I also aimed to implement reusable components to avoid repetition in the code, unify UI and optimize app performance.
-List below describes used created components:
+List below describes used components:

 - Asset: A component used for displaying various assets, such as images or messages.